erencank/chess_client/README.md

 BACKEND_WS_URL="wss://chess-backend-ssn3.onrender.com/ws"
 ```

 Adjust these values as necessary.
+You can get the bot token by going to the frontend, creating a bot, and copying the token under actions.

 ## Running the Bot